MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-Cluster.md

 > [!TIP]
 > You should run the `New-Cluster` command from a cluster node or client that is the same version as
 > the cluster nodes.
-Running `New-Cluster` from a lower-level (down-level) client machine may
+Running `New-Cluster` from a lower-level (down-level) client computer may
 > require `Update-ClusterFunctionalLevel` to be run after `New-Cluster` has been run.

 ## EXAMPLES